OsiriX-Foundation/karnak/doc/README.md

 KARNAK is a gateway for sending DICOM files to one or multiple Application Entity Title (AET).KARNAK offers the possibility to configure multiple destination for an AET.
 These destinations can communicate with the DICOM or DICOM WEB protocol.

-Besides different configurations of the destination like the DICOM endpoint or the credentials, it’s possible to assign a de-identification profile to a destination.
+Besides different configurations of the destination like the DICOM endpoint or the credentials, it’s possible to assign a project to a destination.

+A project defined the de-idenfication method and a secret that will be used for generate random values as UID or the shift date.

 The reference profile of de-identification is given by the [DICOM standard](hehttp://dicom.nema.org/medical/dicom/current/output/chtml/part15/chapter_E.html).
 This profile offer an exhaustive list of DICOM tags to manage to allow the de-identification of the instance.